Paying Only the Minimum Feels Like a Lie

 Why it feels misleading

-A lie doesn’t always mean someone is being deceptive.
-Sometimes it just means something important is left out.
+A lie doesn’t always mean deception.
+Sometimes it just means something important was left out.

 When you pay the minimum: